Features

 • It's free!
 Survex is distributed with full source code under the GNU Public License.
 Other coders are encouraged to help add features.

-• Internationalisation support - translations supplied for English, French, German, Spanish, Catalan, Portuguese, Italian, Slovak, Romanian, and US English.
+• Internationalisation support - translations supplied for English, French, German, Spanish, Catalan, Portuguese, Italian, Slovak, Romanian, Indonesian, Russian, and US English.

 • Hierarchical survey station naming.